 The T-shirts displayed in retail stores might be sourced from a different part of the world.
 If you shop a Crew Neck Tee from a shop in New York City, that piece might be sourced from one of the Asian countries.
 There are big factories (small as well) where these T-shirts are made.
 And sourced by brands or retailers.
-Did you ever try to know how t-shirts are made?
+Did you ever tried to know how t-shirts are made?

 Understanding buyer requirement